shu-sz9922/W25-CIS-D022B-Intermed-Prog-Method-C-04Y-04Y-Garbacea-32930-39378/Notes/corrections.md

 ## 3.1: Grouping data: struct
 ### 3.1.4: The struct construct.
 1) A struct definition for CartesianPoint has subitems int x and int y.
-How many int locations in memory does the struct definition allocate?
+How many int locations in memory does the struct definition allocate?  <br>
 Incorrect: Tricky question.
 The struct definition just creates a type.
 Does it actually allocate any memory?
 The struct definition just creates a type, but doesn't allocate memory.
 Later variable declarations, like Point myPoint, will allocate memory locations.